Ratzsa/AssignmentOneSnekOnly/README.md

 Implementing death by self collision was relatively simple.
 Just had to make sure the snake had more than one body part, or it would collide with itself automatically.
 Left TODO: Implementing food and make the snake grow when eating.
 Have tried getting the snake to grow every 7.5 seconds, and that seems to work perfectly fine.
 Food should not be a massive problem, but might be a good amount of code to write.
+Successfully (?) implemented a win state, which no human will ever achieve but it's there now.
+The game now has food.
+The snake grows when it eats food.
+One little bug remains.
+Sometimes the game does not turn on the LED for the food.
+Not sure how to fix that.

+## 2023-07-16
+The bug that made the food LED sometimes not work seems to be fixed.
+It was probably a bit of an overload due to how the function was written.
+Have fixed the function, and everything seems to be working as it should.
+Changed the snake length variable from uint8_t to uint16_t because with only uint8_t you are limited to a playing field of 128 LEDs.
+Will do some testing to see if the win condition works or if there are any other bugs.